 In accordance with Clery Act requirements, the University will issue timely warnings in the event that a situation arises, either on or off campus that, in the judgment of the Campus Safety office, University Administration, and/or local law enforcement, constitutes an ongoing or continuing threat.
-The warning will be issued through the University email system and MySCU portal "News Feed" feature, by members of the Campus Safety Department, the AVP for Auxiliary Operations, the Vice President for Operations, or by the any other member of the University Cabinet.
+The warning will be issued through the University email system and MySCU portal "News Feed" feature, by members of the Campus Safety Department, the AVP for Auxiliary Operations, the Vice President for Operations, or by the University President.
 In the event a given incident jeopardizes the technological infrastructure, a hard copy of the warning will be posted throughout the campus.